 Simply open the application and go to Settings, then Camera and finally Custom save location.

 Things are made pretty simple here.
 Just insert an SD card and open the camera app.
 All being well, you will presented with a window offering you the option to use the SD card as your storage option of choice.

 If you don't happen to see this window, then you can open the Settings menu in the camera app (the gear icon) and scroll down to Storage location, press it and selected Memory card.
 Job done.

-Do you save your photos to the SD card?
+Do you save your photos to an SD card?
 What do you feel are the benefits and dangers?
 Let us know in the comments.